ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 }
 ```

 The runtime drops from **1,492 ms** to **878 ms**, which is now **7.8x faster than the original code**.
-How does the runtime split between File I/O and parsing now?
+How is the runtime split between File I/O and parsing now?
 The "Hot Path" didn't show enough of the calls under my test method, so I clicked on it to look at the Call Tree View.

 ![Profile-Span-CallTree](img/Profile-Span-CallTree-crop.png)

 I see that 66% of the time is in parsing and about 20% is in File I/O, so we would have to figure out even faster DateTime parsing to make much further progress.

+[Also, quick aside: You can see the code with runtimes annotated below the table.
+That's great!
+You can also see the highlight for the 66% is wrong - it's on the Span.Slice line, but it really belongs to DateTimeOffset.ParseExact.
+When profiling Release code, line number mappings back aren't always right.
+Trust the table over the highlighted code.]

 Is there anything left we can do?

 ## Custom DateTime Parsing

-We decided to trust that our DateTimes are always a very specific format and constant length, so what if we skip a lot of DateTime logic and just parse the parts as integers, then construct a DateTime from them?
+We currently require our DateTimes to be a constant format, so what if we skip a lot of DateTime logic and just parse the parts as integers, then construct a DateTime from them?

 ```c#
 using (StreamReader r = File.OpenText(filePath))